Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: Discussion and Summary

 \section{Discussion and Summary}

 In summary, the time-reversal symmetry breaking CDW found in AV$_3$Sb$_5$ provides a new platform to investigate correlation and topology.
 By analyzing the dominated van-Hove points around the Fermi surface and corresponding symmetry properties, the low-energy effective theory for Kagome lattice at vH filling can be constructed.
 All symmetry breaking states of this vH low-energy effective theory can be found and classified according to the point group.
 The relations between low-energy symmetry breaking states to the physical orders in real space can be fully established.
 The above study based on a single orbital model on Kagome lattice can be straightforwardly generalized to multi-orbital cases.
 The dominated time-reversal breaking channel is always the flux phase.
 The full flux configurations that satisfy the charge conservation rule include 183 flux phases in kagome lattice within 2*2 unit cell.
+Especially, we list all 3, 18, 8 classes which are independent in symmetry belonging to 1*1, 2*2, and 1*2 unit cell in Table.\ref{tab2}, \ref{tab1} and \ref{t12}, respectively.
 The symmetry classifications and relations to low-energy effective theory of these flux phases are obtained.
 All these findings give rise to complete analysis and new understandings of flux phases in Kagome lattice.

 Note that, when finalizing this work, several theoretical works starting from low-energy effective theory appeared \cite{balents,nandkishore}.
 Ref. \cite{nandkishore} analyzed the real and imaginary CDW at vH singularity on the hexagonal lattices from a phenomenological Ginzburg-Landau theory.
 Ref. \cite{balents} studied the electronic instabilities of Kagome lattice using parquet renormalization group and corresponding Landau theory.